 The ‘Purpose’ of our daycare is to provide dogs a place to play with other canines during the day that is emotionally and physically safe at all times!

-Another option for puppies and dogs of all ages is a dog walker where dogs only have to be with a small number of other canines for a very short period of time in an outside environment.
-They then get to go to their own house immediately after their walk to rest until their owners come home.
-We will openly discuss these options with you if your pup is not happy being in daycare.
+Daycare can also be overwhelming for certain puppies.
+These puppies are much more comfortable playing one-to-one with a similar energy-type dog in their own home, a friend’s home, or a dog sitter’s home where there are very few other dogs.
+Another option is a dog walker where they only have to be with a small number of dogs for a very short period of time.
+They then get to go to their own house to rest until their owners come home.
+We will openly discuss these options with you if your puppy is not happy being in daycare.

 We, at Raising Canine, respect these various types of dogs.
 We recognize it causes them incredible stress and anxiety to remain in a daycare setting, and that continued exposure only exacerbates their symptoms.

-When dogs are experiencing high levels of negative emotions, they are releasing large amounts of stress hormones such as adrenaline and cortisol, which are not meant to be sustained for long periods of time.
+When dogs are experiencing high levels of negative emotions, they are releasing large amounts of stress hormones such as adrenaline and cortisol, which are not meant to be sustained repeatedly, nor sustained for long periods of time.
 It is detrimental to the emotional well-being of the dog to keep them in a situation that is causing such a negative response.

 Also, dogs are pack animals that respond to the emotions (energy levels) of other canines around them.
 When dogs exhibit high levels of anxiety, stress, and fear in communal areas, such as kennel free daycares, it causes the other dogs in daycare to become abnormally anxious; stressed; fearful; agitated; frustrated; reactive and/or aggressive.
 This can cause unnecessary dog fights with undue injury and trauma to any of the dogs and/or staff.